Advise Me

 If your cervix is favorable, your doctor or midwife, using a gloved finger, can separate the amniotic sac from the area around the cervix.
 This action releases prostaglandins, which can potentially help the body to go into labor.

-“This process can be quite painful and isn’t without risks, such as rupturing the amniotic sac, cramping, bleeding and risk of infection,” Nelson said.
-“But for some women, it can reduce the chances of needing a formal induction.”
+“This process can be quite painful and isn’t without risks, such as rupturing the amniotic sac, cramping, bleeding and increased risk of infection,” Nelson said.
+“But for some women, it can reduce the chances of needing a formal labor induction.”

 Don’t try these